 - Sutherland House – 56 High St, Southwold IP18 6DN

 - The Swan at Lavenham – High St, Lavenham CO10 9QA

-You’ll find The Angel (pictured top) in the historic market square of Bury St Edmunds, making it the perfect base for exploring this charming town.
+You’ll find The Angel (pictured top and below) in the historic market square of Bury St Edmunds, making it the perfect base for exploring this charming town.
 The beautiful building is hard to miss, thanks to its exteriors covered in ivy and pink flowers.
 It’s even mentioned in Charles Dickens’ Pickwick Papers.
 But its four star accommodation is most worthy of the 21st century – the 78 rooms are all individually decorated, using zesty colours and contemporary colours in contrast to the historic setting.
 Comfort is high on the agenda here, and there are some lovely indulgent details such as ornate French beds and freestanding copper baths.